meld-cp/obsidian-encrypt/docs/crypto-details.md

 %%🔐 iWPmKEJm7dzCJze3p6TAzVv+F2kYh29kd3FXyOEmHiU= 🔐%%
 ```

 After stripping the prefix (%%🔐 ) and suffix ( 🔐%%) from the text, you'll need to convert the base64 encoding back to an array of bytes.
-Form here, you can decrypt using:
+From here, you can decrypt using:
 ```js
 const decryptedBytes = crypto.subtle.decrypt(algorithm, key, bytesToDecrypt)
 ```